harness/developer-hub/release-notes/cloud-cost-management.md

 ## March 6, 2023

 ### What's new
-This release does not include new features.
+This release does not include any new features.

 ### Early access
-This release does not include early access features.
+This release does not include any early access features.

 ### Fixed issues
 * The ECS service billing data was missing in the Perspectives.
 (CCM-11464)

-   This issue has been fixed, and all data is now accurately reflected on the **Perspectives** page without any error.
+   This issue has been fixed, and all data is now accurately reflected on the **Perspectives** page without any errors.

 * The `ANOMALY_DETECTION_CLOUD` job responsible for displaying Cloud Anomalies was not being executed in accounts without a cluster connector.
 (CCM-11228)